marcelgoh/marcelgoh.github.io/_posts/2024-09-12-constance-rooke.md

 excerpt_separator:  <!--more-->
 ---

 __Update.__ I was interviewed by Joyce Chung about this piece.
-You can read the interview [here](https://www.malahatreview.ca/interviews/goh_interview.html).
+Read the interview [here](https://www.malahatreview.ca/interviews/goh_interview.html).

 I wrote a story back in July that I realised, upon reading it back, was entirely non-fictional